 1. How does your booking process work?

-We agree the rental of a particular house or apartment for stated dates by either email or telephone, and ask you to send a deposit as a confirmation of your intention.
-The house/apartment is not then advertised further for those dates.
-We send a receipt for the deposit, usually by email, along with a date for final payment which is about 2 months before the planned rental.
-We also send an information form for you to fill in showing the names of guests and the numbers of couples/singles.
+We will also send an information form for you to fill in showing the names of guests and the numbers of couples/singles.
 There is a space to indicate if you need a cot.
 Then or later we need an estimated time of arrival (always after 4pm) to pass on to the owner or manager.
-After full payment we send a further receipt and directions with a local map, also usually by post.
+After full payment we will send a further receipt and the directions, also by email.

 2. Are bed linen and towels included in the rental?